Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 Other public health experts agree.

 "We're really at a critical inflection point," says Dr. Jonathan Quick, managing director of pandemic response preparedness and prevention at the Rockefeller Foundation.
-"We're on the verge of a dramatic scale-up of the rapid, point-of-care antigen tests that are vital for the screening asymptomatic and presymptomatic people."
+"We're on the verge of a dramatic scale-up of the rapid, point-of-care antigen tests that are vital for screening asymptomatic and presymptomatic people."

-The foundation — which researched production capacity in the industry — projects there could be capacity to perform more than 36 million tests a month by September, more than 70 million a month by October, close to 200 million by January and more than 228 million a month by April.
+The foundation — which researched production capacity in the industry — projected that there could be capacity to perform more than 70 million tests a month by October, close to 200 million by January and more than 228 million a month by April.
 (That April figure would add up to about 7.6 million tests per day.)

 "It'll let us open schools, keep them open and pick up outbreaks early in workplaces, and it will help keep our economy going, keep our education system going," Quick says.